coder/coder-platformx-notifications/README.md

 ## Usage with Coder Server

+You must be running Coder v2.19+.
 To configure Coder to send notifications to this middleware, set the following environment variables for your Coder server:

 ```sh
 export CODER_NOTIFICATIONS_WEBHOOK_ENDPOINT=<your-deployed-app-url>